cosmos/cosmos-sdk/docs/gaia/join-testnet.md

 Consult `gaiad gentx --help` for more information on the flags defaults.

-Once you've collected all genesis transactions `~/.gaiad/config/gentx`, you can run:
+Once you've collected all genesis transactions in `~/.gaiad/config/gentx`, you can run:

 ```bash
 gaiad collect-gentxs